Bastardkb/TBK-Mini/readme.md

 ## Print the case

-The STL, STEP and Fusion files are included in this Github.
+The STL files are included in this Github repository.
-Feel free to modify them at length.
-The files are on a non-commercial license, so this is for personal projects only - please do not use those to sell them.

 Please find detailed instructions on how to print the case here: https://docs.bastardkb.com/hc/en-us/articles/360020031180-Print-settings-for-Dactyls

-There are also multiple tents types available, in the `files/tents` folder.
-The recommended one (easiest to print and strongest) is the `alien` one.

-In case you want to add an additional layer of protection to the tent of your choice, you can use the `files/tents/plate_protection_layer.stl` file to add an additional layer interface between the case and the tent.

-#
+There are optional tents, use the same ones as for the [Charybdis Mini 3x6](github.com/bastardkb/charybdis).

 ## Get a kit from BastardKB

 You can also get a full Kit, including case and all PCBs and electronics required on the shop: